ebbythomas/Customer-Energy-Profiling-Using-Big-Data/README.md

 **DATA PROCESSING:**
 The files associated with data processing is found within the folder 'Data_Processing'.
 In data processing, we start with a 12083 X 940 raw data, where most of the variables are omitted through manual variable selection.
-The selected data is processed with a series of statistcial procedures such as
+The selected data is processed with a series of statistical procedures such as
 Contextual Aggregation
 Categorical Arrays definition
 Randomisation and